-In Scotland, if you make a new claim for Universal Credit and you live in a ‘full service’ area, you will be offered some choices about how it is paid to you.
+In Scotland, if you make a claim for Universal Credit, you will be offered some choices about how it is paid to you.

 How Universal Credit is normally paid

 Universal Credit is normally paid as a single monthly payment, which might include a ‘housing costs’ element – a contribution towards your rent or mortgage.
 You’re then responsible for paying your own rent or mortgage to your landlord or mortgage lender.

-The choices for new claims in Scotland’s full service areas
+The choices for Universal Credit claims in Scotland

-In Scotland, if you make a new claim for Universal Credit in a full service area, you will be offered two choices about how it is paid.
+In Scotland, if you make a new claim for Universal Credit, you will be offered two choices about how it is paid.

 You can choose between: